liormat401/Habima-project/README.md

 As the Habima Theater became a part of the municipal corporation, a significant shift occurred in the payment system for employees within the technical departments.
 This transition moved away from hourly contracts to adopt a Task-Based Payment Method, The new method led to significant changes in the theater's work processes, starting from weekly work schedules to salary calculations.

 ## My Role
-As the COO Assistant at the theater, my primary responsibility was to develop a solution that would enable the implementation of the task-based method.
+As the COO Assistant at the theater(2022), my primary responsibility was to develop a solution that would enable the implementation of the task-based method.

 ## The Task-Based Method
 The Task-Based Payment Method introduced several key features: